Funerary complex of Sultan Qaytbay: The mausoleum and dome

 Qaytbay's mausoleum projects from the eastern side of the building, which makes the dome more visible from the street and allows for more light to reach the interior through the northern-facing windows.
 The outer dome of the mausoleum demonstrates an evolution from the stone domes built earlier and nearby by Sultan Barsbay and others: it is often cited as the apogee of Mamluk dome design in Cairo due to its complex stone-carved decorative pattern.
 This pattern features a central geometric star radiating from the apex of the dome and an arabesque floral design which are superimposed and enhanced by natural shadows.

 On the inside, the mausoleum chamber is reached from a door next to the qibla wall.
 It is decorated with a carved and ablaq mihrab, polychrome marble paneling, and a high dome with muqarnas pendentives.
-It contains the sultan's tomb as well as an alleged footprint of the Prophet Muhammad brought from Mecca.
+It contains the sultan's tomb as well as an alleged footprint of Muhammad brought from Mecca.